 (3) Joan (1384 - 16 August 1400) married Gilbert Talbot, 5th Lord Talbot (1383-1419).
 Died in childbirth.

 (4) Isabel (12 March 1385/1386 - April 1402)

 (5) Philip (c.
 1388) Died young

-In 1381 while accompanying his nephew the king to Scotland, Richard II created Thomas Duke of Gloucester, however, Thomas remained hostile towards Richard's favourites Michael de la Pole, Earl of Suffolk and Robert de Vere, Earl of Oxford, whose recent elevation to the Duke of Ireland had aroused much ill feeling.
-King Richard II, like Edward II before him, was unfortunately reckless in his generosity to favorites.
+In 1381 while accompanying his nephew the king to Scotland, Richard II created Thomas Duke of Gloucester.
+However, Thomas remained hostile towards Richard's favourites Michael de la Pole, Earl of Suffolk and Robert de Vere, Earl of Oxford, whose recent elevation to the Duke of Ireland had aroused much ill-feeling.
+King Richard II, like Edward II before him, was unfortunately reckless in his generosity to favourites.
 Gloucester was involved in the dismissal and impeachment of Suffolk and sat as a member of the commission appointed in 1386 to reform the government and the royal household.

 Richard began proceedings against the commissioners and Gloucester defeated de Vere at Radcot Bridge in Oxfordshire in December 1387.
 He then returned to London where, as the leader of the "lords appellant" in the "Merciless Parliament," In February 1388, he took revenge on his enemies.
 The Lords Appellant demanded radical changes in the royal household, the execution of the king's principal supporters and de Vere's estates confiscated.
 The House of Commons feared the King's attempts to undermine the authority of parliament and he was placed under the control of a council.
 Their intransigence fueled a smouldering desire for revenge in the unstable Richard.